algosup/2024-2025-project-4-web-fpga-team-3/Documents/TechnicalSpecifications/TechnicalSpecifications.md

 - **FPGA Structure Generation**: Creating a 2D representation of the FPGA structure based on the JSON object generated from the `.sdf` file.
 - **Signal Propagation Simulation**: Simulating signal propagation through the FPGA structure and updating the visualization in real time.
 - **User Interface**: Designing an intuitive and interactive user interface for uploading Verilog applications, controlling simulations, and viewing results.
-- **Back-end Development**: Implementing the server-side application to handle file uploads, simulation execution, and communication with the front end.
+- **Back-end Development**: Implementing the server-side application to handle file uploads, simulation execution, and communication with the front-end.
 - **Integration**: Integrating the front-end and back-end components to create a seamless user experience.
-- **Testing and Debugging**: Testing the system for bugs, performance issues, and usability problems, and fixing them as needed.
+- **Testing and Debugging**: Testing the system for bugs, performance issues, and usability problems, and fixing them as soon as possible.
 - **Documentation**: Writing technical documentation, user guides, and other relevant documentation for the project.

 The team will work collaboratively on all tasks, with each member contributing to different aspects of the project based on their role and expertise.
-Regular meetings will be held to discuss progress, share updates, and address any issues that arise during development.
+Regular meetings will be held to discuss progress, share updates, and address any issues that could arise during development.
 The team will also reach the customer for feedback and validation of the deliverables.

 The project is expected to be completed within the specified timeline, with regular updates provided to the customer to ensure alignment with their requirements and expectations.